Direct verification of the kinetic description of wave turbulence for finite-size systems dominated by interactions among groups of 6 waves

+The temporal bound discussed above also sets a lower bound, $\mu \gg 1/L$, on the strength of the nonlinearity needed for the WKE dynamics to reasonably approximate the ensemble-averaged dynamics of the periodic system with period $L$.
+Smaller nonlinearity implies there are insufficient quasi-resonances to generate dynamics describable by WKE.
+The (perhaps even fewer) exact resonances, however, may instead generate growing observable dynamics [such as those shown in Figs.~\ref{fig:DYN_vs_KIN} and~\ref{fig:DYN_smallp} below with $p=-1.2$ and $p=-1.1$, respectively].
+These are known as mesoscopic turbulence~\cite{ZKPD2005}.
+The discussion in this and the previous paragraph thus appears to be in contrast with properties of infinite size systems.

+We note that a WKE for capillary waves in finite basins that takes into account quasi-resonances via resonant broadening was developed in Ref.~\cite{pan_yue_2017}.

 We now proceed with a numerical determination of the regimes for which the WKE gives a valid description of the dynamics governing ensembles of DQNLS waves on time intervals spanning several kinetic timescales.
-We expect WKE to apply to waves emerging from any initial conditions, as long as their constituent plane-wave amplitudes $a_k(0)$ satisfy the RPA.
-Therefore, as a particularly severe test, we choose discontinuous initial wave amplitudes such that $a_k(0) = C e^{i\gamma_k}$ for the wavenumbers $k$ in some range $| k|\leq k_{\max}$ and $\gamma_k$ are all drawn from the uniform distribution of angles on $0\leq\gamma_k<2\pi$, and $a_k(0)=0$ for $k$ outside this range.
-Here, $C>0$ is a constant selected so that $\|u\|=1$.
-For definiteness, we choose $k_{\max}=1/2$.
+We expect WKE to apply to waves emerging from any initial conditions whose plane-wave amplitudes $a_k(0)$ satisfy the RPA.
+Therefore, as a particularly severe test, we choose discontinuous initial wave amplitudes such that $a_k(0) = C e^{i\gamma_k}$ for the wavenumbers $k$ in some range $| k|\leq \fracm 12$ and $\gamma_k$ drawn from the uniform distribution of angles on $0\leq\gamma_k<2\pi$, and $a_k(0)=0$ for $|k|> \fracm 12$.
+Here, $C>0$ is a constant selected so that $\|u\|=L^{1/2}$.